lkmx/dojo/_/classification.md

 # Classification

-The technology landscape is vast and varied, with numerous components working interconnected to bring ideas to life.
-A useful way to understand and categorize these components is to view them through the lens of their primary function and phase in an operational cycle.
-This approach can be divided into three primary stages: Design, Development, and Execution.
+As we navigate the expansive technology landscape, it becomes essential to categorize and comprehend each component based on its primary function and stage within the operational lifecycle.
+This classification helps us distinguish and position various technologies, allowing us to make more informed decisions about their adoption and relevance within our ecosystem.

+Our operational lifecycle is broadly segmented into Design, Development, and Execution.
 While this classification originated in the software domain, its versatility provides clarity across various technological contexts.

 ## Lifecycle